-Use Oracle Internet Directory when you need to store data in an LDAP server but do not have an existing directory server.
-Use Directory Integration Platform when you need to synchronize databases or other directory information to Oracle Internet Directory.
+Use Oracle Internet Directory when you must store data in an LDAP server but do not have an existing directory server.
+Use Directory Integration Platform when you must synchronize databases or other directory information to Oracle Internet Directory.
 You can also use Directory Integration Platform to synchronize data between Oracle Internet Directory and certain Oracle applications, like Oracle eBusiness Suite.
 Use Oracle Virtual Directory to aggregate data from heterogeneous sources into a single directory service in real-time through direct data access.

 This topic describes many of the obstacles traditional directory servers and enterprise directories face today when deployed for identity management configurations and also explains how Oracle Virtual Directory can solve them.

 Today's directory servers are designed as specialized databases and by themselves, they do not provide enterprises with the tools needed to connect all possible applications into a single enterprise directory.
 With very few exceptions, no company has a single enterprise directory.

 According to analysts, the majority of companies have several (five or more) directories used company-wide.
 If their intent is to provide data to an application that is used by multiple business partners, then the number of directories increases by at least the number of business partners using the application.
 Oracle believes that most enterprises need multiple tiers of directory services both internally and externally.
 Oracle Virtual Directory is one of the best ways to provide this requirement without duplicating data and without incurring large replicated infrastructure costs.

 Typical directory and database technology fails to resolve issues that arise when corporations are made up of independent business units, divisions and partners.
 Today's directory server technology forces companies to build a single managed data infrastructure that requires huge political discussions on the following topics: